probstrodolfo/probstrodolfo.github.io/DEI.md

 **Mentoring and Empowering Underrepresented Students**

-Mentorship is central to my work in DEI.
+Mentorship is central to my work in JEDI.
 I’ve mentored underrepresented students, helping them navigate academia and build confidence.
 I encourage students to take ownership of their learning and provide opportunities for them to present their research at diversity-focused conferences.
 My goal is to continue mentoring the next generation of scientists, offering research opportunities and fostering a culture of inclusivity and empowerment.